ryszard/agency/agent/react/react_prompt.md

 Final Answer: The Python interpreter is using version 3.8.5, which is a stable release.
 """

+I repeat a very important information: YOU ARE NOT TO CREATE YOUR OWN OBSERVATIONS.
+After outputting an Action, do not output anything more - finish and wait till I provide you an Observation.

 Now, let's begin the task!